Instrument of Logic: The Primordial Landscape of MSX and MML

 Essays

-My first foray into music production was on the MSX.
-By typing in strings of symbols called MML (Music Macro Language) and executing the PLAY statement, a three-note polyphonic world generated by the PSG sound chip would unfold before me.
-The process of sound being generated through written code, rather than the tactile nuance of fingers hitting piano keys, felt incredibly elegant to me at the time.
+This “creative space where reproducibility is guaranteed” liberated me from the constraints of physical laws and set me free into a realm of pure intellectual play.
+My first experience with music production also took place on this MSX computer.
+By typing in a string of symbols called MML (Music Macro Language) and executing the “PLAY” statement, a world of three-voice harmony generated by the PSG sound chip would unfold before me.
+The process where sound is generated by written code (symbols), rather than depending on the nuances of fingertips hitting a keyboard, appeared exquisitely elegant to me.

 Essays